Submissions

 Thank you for your interest in Manasa.
 Please read the complete Submission Guidelines carefully prior to submission.

-4. The submission of the manuscript implies a commitment to publish on Manasa.
+3. The manuscript submission implies a commitment to publish on Manasa.
 Authors who submit manuscripts to Manasa may not simultaneously submit them to other journals.
 Manuscripts may not be published elsewhere in any language except as a brief abstract in scientific meetings or symposiums.
-Authors in doubts about what constitutes an earlier publication should consult with the Editor.
+Authors who doubt what constitutes an earlier publication should consult with the Editor.

 ETHICS & DISCLOSURES

-For objectivity and transparency purpose in research, authors should disclose information that might be relevant to the Editors, reviewers, and readers of this journal.
+Authors should disclose information that might be relevant to the Editors, reviewers, and readers of this journal to ensure objectivity and transparency in research.

 The disclosure of potential conflicts of interest is mandatory information.
 Awareness of real or perceived conflicts of interest is a perspective to which the research community is entitled to know.
-Potential conflicts of interest such as financially or non-financially that directly or indirectly related to the work are relevant in all fields of science.
+Potential conflicts of interest, such as financial or non-financially that are directly or indirectly related to the work are relevant in all fields of science.

-We require that all submissions include a signed Conflict of Interest Disclosure form.
-Please refer to the Author Guidelines and download the required Conflict-of-Interest Disclosure form.
-Once it is signed, please upload the signed form in OJS Manasa website.
+We require that all submissions include a signed Conflict-of-Interest Disclosure form.
+Please refer to the Author Guidelines and download the required form.
+Once it is signed, please upload the signed form to the OJS Manasa website.

 MANUSCRIPT TEMPLATE